Locale

 The optional four-letter script code follows the language code.
 If specified, it should be a valid script code as listed on the Unicode ISO 15924 Registry.

 There are often different language conventions within the same language.
 For example, Spanish is spoken in many countries in Central and South America but the currencies are different in each country.
-To allow for these differences among specific geographical, political, or cultural regions, locales are specified by two-letter, uppercase codes.
-For example, “ES” represents Spain and “MX” represents Mexico.
-The two letter country code uses the ISO-3166 standard.
+To allow for these differences among specific geographical, political, or cultural regions, locales follow the BCP 47 convention of specifying regions by using two-letter-uppercase ISO-3166 or three-digit UN M.49 codes.
+For example, “ES” represents Spain, “MX” represents Mexico, and “419” represents Latin America and the Caribbean.
+For more information, please see the unicode_region_subtag section of the Locale Data Markup Language.

 Variant code